desiEunice/More-Projects/Applying PCA to the Yield Curve/README.md

 $$\sigma_{jk} = \frac{1}{n-1} \sum_{i=1}^{n}(x_{ij} - \bar{x_{j}})(x_{ik} - \bar{x_{k}}) $$

 ##### PCA with SVD
 While the eigendecomposition of the covariance or correlation matrix may be more intuitiuve, most PCA implementations perform a Singular Value Decomposition (SVD) to improve the computational efficiency.
 To find the principal components of X:
-1. Calculate the SVD of the dataset(matrix X) as $X = U \times \sum \times V^{T}$ Where $U$ represents an orthonormal matrix of left singular vectors, $\sum $, the matrix of singular values $\sigma$ in a descending order and $V$, an orthonormal matrix of right singular vectors.
+1. Calculate the SVD of the dataset(matrix X) as $X = U \times \sum \times V^{T}$ Where $\sum $, the matrix of singular values $\sigma$ in a descending order and $V$.

 2. Once the eigenvalues and eigenvectors are found using the singular value decomposition, the principal components are computed using equation
 $Y = XV$
+- $X$ - matrix of the our interest rates time series.
+- $V$ - orthogonal matrix of eigen vectors
+- $Y$ - collects the resulting variables of the transformation performed by matrix $V$ on the original set of variables in $X$.

 #### PCA Intuition